bonni208/Business_Ethics/Business_Ethics.md

-Fill in the Blank Questions:
+Fill in the Blank Question:

-Business ethics goes beyond a simplistic binary understanding of right and wrong by considering [[cultural]] and contextual nuances.

-Ethical judgments often involve subjective elements, such as personal beliefs, values, and [[experiences]].